“His example can help many young people”-breakinglatest.news-Breaking Latest News

 Florence, 9 March 2023 – “Does Fedez talk about mental health?
 It would take more and more influential people to do it”.
 After much controversy and gossip, the singer Fedez she spoke about her situation and distancing herself from social networks, motivating it with the care of her mental health.
-Marco Armellini he is the director of the mental health department of the Asl Toscana Centro, and every day he finds himself having to deal with an ever-increasing number of problems, concerning young people who are getting smaller every year.
+Marco Armellini he is the director of the mental health department of the Asl Toscana Centro, and every day he finds himself dealing with an ever-increasing number of problems, involving young people who are getting smaller every year.

 Doctor Armellini, has mental health care been strongly affected by the pandemic?